LeifWhite/CIS-598-Final-Project/README.md

 6. DONE EQUIVALENT: Give notion of move percentage completion.
 EQUIVALENT: Allocated subtime to moves in deeper plies.

-7. Program concept of time controls and adaptability to less time
+7. DONE: Program concept of time controls and adaptability to less time